readium/readium-css/docs/CSS01-readiumcss_fundamentals.md

 Indeed, EPUB is not supported natively so we must build on top of web browsers’ rendering engine.

-With such a role comes great responsibility: we must try to behave like browsers are behaving—i.e. be liberal in what we accept from authors—, and find a sensible balance between authors’ stylesheets and users’ overrides.
+With such a role comes great responsibility: we must try to behave like browsers are behaving – i.e. be liberal in what we accept from authors –, and find a sensible balance between authors’ stylesheets and users’ overrides.

 Authors and users have expectations though, and we had to take those into account.
 For instance, they are used to having EPUB contents laid out in a paged view, with reading modes (paper, sepia, night) and a minimal set of common settings.